-What’s the best way to clean NES cartridges so they consistently work?
-Do a deep cleaning on your game carts, opening them up for full access to the board, so you can fully remove anything from the contacts.
+What’s the best way to clean NES game cartridges so they always work?
+Do a complete cleaning on your game carts, using alcohol and opening them up for access to the board, so you can fully remove anything from the contacts.
 It’s easy to learn how.
-My carts all work 100%, every time I put them in.
+My games work every time I put them in.

 Table of Contents

 When you insert a cartridge into your NES, the circuit board in the cartridge needs to fully connect with the 72-pin connector slot inside the NES console.
 If this connection point isn’t in optimal shape, your games will work only inconsistently, or maybe not at all.
 So, to make your NES setup work consistently every time, You need to cover two areas:

 - Make sure the contacts on your game cartridge are clean, and in working order

 - Make sure the 72-pin connector inside your NES Console is working properly

 This article is about point #1.
 If you haven’t sorted out #2 by replacing or rehabbing your NES console’s 72-pin connector, you’ll want to read up on that.

 Bonus tip: It’s always a rush to get a new game, and I know I get excited to try it out ASAP.
 BUT - once you have your 72-pin connector sorted out, it’s best to follow quarantine procedures, and not insert any cartridges that haven’t at least been through Level 1 cleaning below.
 If you put a funky, uncleaned cart into a nice clean 72-pin connector in your NES, you can transfer problems from the cart to the connector.
 Don’t do it!
 At least do a Level 1 cleaning below before you put a game into your system.

 The Best Care for 30 Year Old Game Cartridges